 With the industrial development of China’s eastern seaboard we have watched old environments destroyed while new ones built at an incredible pace.
 The demand for concrete is now so severe that billionaires are created overnight just for suppling the government agencies with enough water and sand to continue this ‘progress’.

 Trillion Dollar Tourism

 “80 percent of domestic Chinese tourists are in 20 percent of the places”, states the guide book.
 The famous destinations are notoriously crowded as internal tourism has grown rapidly over the past 15 years.
 However, in order to escape the suffocating crowds, a short walk away from the main site can often offer surprising relief.

 If one hopes to take a quiet break on the national holidays then one can think again; the national holidays are the busiest – during the Golden Week holiday in October 2013 Macau was the most densely populated place on earth!
 This drive by the central government to increase domestic tourism has boosted GNP and there is no sign of a slow down; municipalities battle one another for this lucrative market in an attempt to reach their astronomically high quarterly targets set by central government.
 China is pitching provinces against each other in order to take advantage of the growing wealth of the middle class.

-China’s economy is set to become the world’s largest within the decade.
-However, political change has not kept pace with economic growth and China’s relationship with other world powers has, at times, become strained.
-Ensuring Chinas rise is a peaceful one is perhaps the greatest challenge of our time, but the country appears to finally be taking its place in the global village.
-Chinese companies like Xiaomi and Alibaba now compete with Apple and eBay, and for many The Chinese Dream remains very much alive.
-Back home there are also some positive signs, such as Xi Jinping’s ongoing anti-corruption drive which looks to address one the main grievances of ordinary Chinese people.
+China’s economy is set to become the world’s largest within the decade, however political change has not kept pace with economic growth and China’s relationship with classic world powers has, at times, been strained.
+Ensuring China’s rise is a peaceful one is, perhaps, the greatest challenge of this time and thankfully China appears to be taking its place in the global village with grace.
+Mostly.
+Xi Jinping will not let this experiment fail.